jdanil/libyear/README.md

 Accepts an integer.
 Default `null`.

-Throws an error if the total pulse metric surpasses the threshold.
+Throws an error if the total releases metric surpasses the threshold.

 ### `--threshold-releases-individual=<count>` (`-r=<count>`)

 Accepts an integer.
 Default `null`.

-Throws an error if any individual pulse metric surpasses the threshold.
+Throws an error if any individual releases metric surpasses the threshold.

 ## Configuration